programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 #### Video

-easydb uses HTML5 to view videos, i.
-No additional plugin like Flash or Silverlight is required.
+easydb uses HTML5 to view videos,  No additional plugin like Flash or Silverlight is required.
 Videos are stored in MP4 with AAC codec.
 The resolution can be changed.

 ![Video mp4](mp4 video.png)

 #### Audio

-easydb uses HTML to play audio files, i.
-No additional plugin like Flash or Silverlight is required.
+easydb uses HTML to play audio files,  No additional plugin like Flash or Silverlight is required.
 Audio files are stored in MP3.

 ![Audio mp3](mp3 audio.png)